-Lana joined the MA (Vic) now AMaGA Victoria team in August 2017.
-She holds a Masters of Cultural Heritage from Deakin University and a Bachelor of Applied Science, Tourism Management and Marketing from RMIT.
+Lana holds a Masters of Cultural Heritage from Deakin University and a Bachelor of Applied Science, Tourism Management and Marketing from RMIT.
 She’s has also completed a Postgraduate Diploma in Digital Marketing in 2018.
-Lana is a marketing professional with extensive experience in cultural tourism, arts and heritage organisations.
-Her previous roles included working for the Shrine of Remembrance and the Bendigo Trust.
-When not juggling life with two small children, Lana’s interests include community radio, museums, music and reading.
+Lana is a communications and marketing professional with extensive experience in cultural tourism, arts and heritage organisations.
+Currently working across both AMaGA Victoria and AMaGA National Office as a Communications Manager, her previous roles included working for the Shrine of Remembrance and the Bendigo Trust.
+Lana’s interests include community radio, museums, music and reading.